What is Bounce Rate?

 If you fail to interpret the bounce rate metric correctly, the metric can easily mislead and affect your online marketing initiatives.

-It’s a misconception that high bounce rate is bad and a low bounce rate is good.
+It’s a misconception that a high bounce rate is bad and a low bounce rate is good.
 It can be vice versa.
 Custom Media Labs conducted research on finding average bounce rates of different types of websites.

 The study shows that e-commerce & retail site has the lowest bounce rate (20-45%) and landing pages, dictionaries, blogs, and portals have the highest bounce rate (60-90%)

 Different categories of websites have different bounce rates due to many reasons.
-For example, people visit a blog, read a particular article and leaves the site which results in a high bounce rate.
+For example, people visit a blog, read a particular article and leave the site which results in a high bounce rate.

 If the bounce rate is extremely low, for example, 5-10%, then there should be some technical issues due to improper implementation of tracking code or other website issues which causes multiple requests sent to Google Analytics server for a single page visit.